section name header

 Multidisciplinary Rehabilitation for Older People with Hip Fractures

-Comment: The quality of evidence is downgraded by inconsistency (heterogeneity in study populations, interventions and outcomes) and by limitations in study quality.
+Comment: The quality of evidence is downgraded by inconsistency (heterogeneity in study populations, interventions and outcomes).

 References